AdobeDocs/experience-manager-cloud-service.en/help/implementing/cloud-manager/configuring-pipelines/introduction-ci-cd-pipelines.md

 ## Config Pipelines {#config-deployment-pipeline}

-With a config pipeline you can deploy configuration settings on your AEM environment for maintenance tasks, CDN rules, and more.
+With a config pipeline you can configure and deploy traffic filter rules, including WAF rules, within minutes.

 Please see the document [Traffic Filter Rules including WAF Rules](/help/security/traffic-filter-rules-including-waf.md) to learn how to manage the configurations in your repository so they are deployed properly.